Brandon2401/Code-Challenge/challenge-3/readme.md

 ## Name
 DIKIRR BRANDON
 ## Description
+It's a webpage that calculates an individual's Net Salary by getting inputs of basic salary and benefits
 ## Installation
 you can use git clone to download the project files from github
 ## Installation Requirements